OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/09-inference-in-first-order-logic.md

 We want to remove the existential quantifier for y, so we need to swap y with f(x).\
 ∀x[(¬P(x) ∧ Q(x)) ∨ (R(x, f(x)) ∧ T(f(x))))]

+## 9.7 Completeness of Resolution

+### Rewrite to clausal form
+- Get rid of Ǝ.
+- Rewrite A ⇒ B to ¬A V B